The Taiji-TianQin-LISA network: Precisely measuring the Hubble constant using both bright and dark sirens: Methodology

-For the bright sirens, we also need to additionally consider the errors caused by the redshift measurements $\sigma^{z}_{d_{\rm L}}$.
-We make the assumption that redshift measurements at $z<2$ are determined spectroscopically with negligible errors.
-However, for the GW events with $z>2$ associated with photometric measurements \cite{Speri:2020hwc,Dahlen:2013fea}, the redshift errors are estimated as $\Delta z\approx 0.03(1+z)$ \cite{Ilbert:2013bf,Dahlen:2013fea}.
-Following Refs.~\cite{Tamanini:2016zlh,Speri:2020hwc,Wang:2021srv}, we propagate the redshift errors to the distance errors by assuming our fiducial cosmology, i.e., $\sigma^{z}_{d_{\rm L}}=\frac{\partial d_{\rm L} }{\partial z}\Delta z$.
+Due to the perfect sky localizations of the bright sirens, we can conduct the follow-up EM observations.
+Hence, we can convert the errors caused by the peculiar velocity and the redshift measurement into the luminosity distance error.
+Meanwhile, we make the assumption that redshift measurements at $z<2$ are determined spectroscopically with negligible errors, which is also adopted in Refs.~\cite{Speri:2020hwc,Wang:2019tto,Zhao:2019gyk,Wang:2021srv}.
+However, for the GW events with $z>2$ associated with photometric measurements \cite{Speri:2020hwc,Dahlen:2013fea}, the redshift errors are estimated as $\Delta z\approx 0.03(1+z)$ \cite{Ilbert:2013bf,Dahlen:2013fea}. {Note that for the bright siren method, the redshift information can be measured from the follow-up EM observations, instead of obtaining from the galaxy survey catalog.
+Therefore, in our analysis, the spectroscopic redshift measurement range for the bright sirens is larger than that for the dark sirens.}